ranaroussi/qtpylib/docs/source/algo.rst

 Initializing Parameters
 -----------------------

-Sometimes you'd want to set some parameters when you initlize your Strategy.
+Sometimes you'd want to set some parameters when you initialize your Strategy.
 To do so, simply add an ``on_start()`` method to your strategy, and set your parameters there.
 It will be invoked once when you strategy starts.